voiio/Sam/README.md

-# Sam – Your favorit colleague
+# Sam – Cuz your company is nothing without Sam

-A GPT based slack bot trained to specific personalities and use cases.

-Highlights:
+Sam is a Slack bot that uses OpenAI's ChatGPT model to provide a work-colleague like experience, right in your Slack workspace.

+Everyone in your company has instant access to the most powerful AI companion.

+Sam uses OpenAI's assistant API to fine-tune ChatGPT to:

-* Customizable personality
+* a specific personality traits,
+* provide domain specific knowledge
-* Context aware and domain specific
+* and company specific context
-* Mention in a channel to get a response
-* Send a DM to get a response
-* Send images, spreadsheets, and other files to get a response

-Sam uses OpenAI's assistant API to align ChatGPT to a specific personality traits, provide domain specific knowledge and context to provide a work-colleague like experience.
+to provide a work-colleague like experience.

 ## Installation
 1. Create a new Slack app, as described below.